 People needing a transplant must wait until a liver is available, which can take too long for some people with liver cancer.
 In many cases a person may get other treatments, such as embolization or ablation (described in following sections), while waiting for a liver transplant.
 Or doctors may suggest surgery or other treatments first and then a transplant if the cancer comes back.

 Possible risks and side effects: Like partial hepatectomy, a liver transplant is a major operation with serious risks (bleeding, infection, blood clots, complications from anesthesia, etc.).
 But there are some additional risks after this surgery.

 People who get a liver transplant have to be given drugs to help suppress their immune systems to prevent their bodies from rejecting the new organ.
 These drugs have their own risks and side effects, especially the risk of getting serious infections.
-By suppressing the immune system, these drugs might also allow any remaining liver cancer to grow even faster than before.
+By suppressing the immune system, these drugs might also allow any liver cancer that had spread outside of the liver to grow even faster than before.
 Some of the drugs used to prevent rejection can also cause high blood pressure, high cholesterol, diabetes, can weaken the bones and kidneys, and can even lead to a new cancer.

 After a liver transplant, regular blood tests are important to check for signs of the body rejecting the new liver.
 Sometimes liver biopsies are also taken to see if rejection is occurring and if changes are needed in the anti-rejection medicines.